 When do you present your claim?
 While you start gathering information after a car accident right away, you don't present that information to the insurance company and try to settle your claim until you completely recover from your injuries or your medical condition becomes stable.
 This is sometimes referred to as "maximum medical improvement," and it is, basically, a medical opinion.
 Your treating doctor will tell you when you reach "MMI."
 Of course, if your body disagrees with your doctor -- if you continue to have significant symptoms after your doctor says that you are at MMI -- you should return to your doctor for further treatment or seek a second medical opinion before you make your injury claim.

-Why do you wait to present your claim until you recover or reach MMI?
+Why should you wait to reach MMI?
 Because, when you settle your claim, you make a trade.
 The insurance company, on behalf of the driver who caused your accident, pays you money to compensate you for your various harms and losses, including medical bills, lost income and pain and suffering.
 In return, you sign a release giving up your right to make any more claims arising out of this accident.
 Obviously, you don't give up your right to make more claims until you know the full story of your injuries -- until you recover from your injuries or reach MMI.

 Are there any deadlines?
 Yes.
 Each state has a "statute of limitations" which establishes a period within which your car accident claim must be either settled or filed in court.
 If you cannot settle your claim and you file a case in court as little as one day too late, your case will be dismissed and you cannot re-file it.
 There are no excuses and very few exceptions.